gcalderone/GModelFit.jl/docs/src/parameter.md

 1. to set a parameter to a specific value: set the `val` field to the numeric value and set the `fixed` field to `true`;
 1. to set a parameter value range: set one or both the `low` and `high` fields (default values are `-Inf` and `+Inf` respectively);
 1. to constraint a parameter to have the same numerical value as another one with the same name (but in another component): set the `patch` value to the component name (it must be a `Symbol`).
 In this case the parameter is assumed to be fixed;
-1. to dynamically calculate an `actual` value using a mathematical expression depending on other parameter values: set the `patch` field to a λ-function (generated with the [`@λ`](@ref) macro) which must accept a single argument (a dictionary of components) and return a scalar number.
+1. to dynamically calculate an `actual` value using a mathematical expression depending on other parameter values: set the `patch` field to a λ-function (generated with the [`@λ`](@ref) macro) which must accept a single argument (which can be used as a dictionary of components) and return a scalar number.
 In this case the parameter is assumed to be fixed;
-1. to use a parametrized patch expression simply create a a λ-function with two arguments: the first has the same meaning as in the previous case, and the second will be the parameter value.
-Note that in this case the patched parameter loses its original meaning, and becomes the parameter of the patch expression.
+1. to define a parametrized patch expression: create a a λ-function with two arguments, the first has the same meaning as in the previous case, and the second is the free parameter value.
+Note that patched parameter loses its original meaning, and becomes the parameter of the patch expression;
-1. if the patch expression involves parameters from another model in a [Multi-dataset fitting](@ref) scenario simply use `mpatch` in place of `patch`, and the first argument to the λ-function will be a vector with as many elements as the number of models in the [`MultiModel`](@ref) object.
+1. to define a patch constraint involving parameters from other models in a [Multi-dataset fitting](@ref) scenario: simply use `mpatch` in place of `patch`, and the first argument to the λ-function will be a vector with as many elements as the number of models in the [`MultiModel`](@ref) object.

 The following examples show how to define constraints for each of the afore-mentioned cases.